AtillaKol/DockerManager/Backend/README.md

 ## Requirements
 - Maven to build the Backend with its dependencies: https://maven.apache.org/download.cgi
 - Docker for using the docker socket: https://www.docker.com

-## Side-note
-Currently only working on macOS and Linux.